Get insider access

 Like Samsung, Apple has a small but curated lineup designed with their own ecosystem in mind.
 Generally, their products have a high-end feel and support unique features like Spatial Audio and adaptive EQ.
 They also have a pair of premium over-ears available, which is unique between both brands.
 Samsung's earbuds, in comparison, are slightly more customizable, even if their companion app offers only presets.
 Check out our article on the best Apple headphones for more info.

 Samsung makes sleek-looking earbuds that have lots of active features for their price.
-Since acquiring Harman and its subsidiary AKG in 2017, their products have sound profiles that closely follow the Harman curve; this is an industry standard advertised as the sound profile most users prefer.
+Since acquiring Harman and its subsidiary AKG in 2017, their products often have sound profiles that closely follow the Harman curve; this is an industry standard advertised as the sound profile most users prefer.
 It results in a neutral, balanced sound that's versatile enough for a variety of audio content.
 However, while you can find different headphones like over-ears sold under the AKG brand, under its own name, Samsung sells a limited line of truly wireless earbuds.

 Lineup

 Over the years, Samsung's lineup has been pared down and simplified.
 They now mainly focus on truly wireless earbuds, which all fall under the Galaxy Buds lineup.
 In addition to this lineup, Samsung also produces headphones in collaboration with AKG.
 Their selection is quite limited and doesn't fall under one singular lineup.
-For example, the AKG N700NC M2 Wireless are wireless over-ear noise cancelling headphones, while the Samsung AKG Type-C are wired in-ears with a type-C connection.
+For example, the AKG N700NC M2 Wireless are wireless over-ear noise cancelling headphones, while the Samsung AKG Type-C are wired in-ears with a Type-C connection.

 There were a couple of lineups that are now discontinued, though you may still find these headphones via some retailers: